Raptacon/Robot-2024/README.md

 Once the environment is created run the command "pip install -r requirements.txt" to install the necessary packages to work, and run the code.
 Now that robotpy is installed, makes sure that you have the file pyproject.toml and run the command "python -m robotpy sync".

-# Design
-You can find the diagram for the intake state machine [here](stateMachines/testIntakeDiagram.md)

-It is in a working state so don't judge it too hard or something

 # Hardware for the Robot

 ## roboRio (Gray box)